Yuracaré language: Dialects

-Coni, Cuchi, and Enete are possible dialects (Brinton 1891).
+Coni, Cuchi, and Enete are possible dialects.

-Demographics
+Usage

 There are approximately 2,500 speakers.
 These numbers are in decline as the youngest generation no longer learns the language.
 (See Language death.)

 Documentation

-Yuracaré is documented with a grammar based on an old missionary manuscript by de la Cueva (Adam 1893).
+Yuracaré is documented with a grammar based on an old missionary manuscript by de la Cueva.
 The language is currently being studied by Rik van Gijn.
 A Foundation for Endangered Languages grant was awarded for a Yuracaré–Spanish / Spanish–Yuracaré dictionary project in 2005.